rogue7373/SCRIBE/README.md

 Thank you for downloading SCRIBE!
+Scribe is a notetaking tool that provides an updated timestamp in the ISO format in the PST timezone.
+Press copy & clear to copy the notes to your clipboard so you can paste them elsewhere.
+You can also paste them back in, select the text on-screen and paste your clipboard for a seamless handoff.

 In order to use SCRIBE you will first need to compile the program.
 Depending on the OS you're using, will determine the steps you need to take.